How do I create content that ranks well in Google organic search?

 - Analytics and testing: web analytics platforms, A/B testing tools, and rank-tracking solutions.

-Optimising performance: measurement and refinement
+Optimizing performance: measurement and refinement

 - Primary KPIs: organic sessions, impressions, ranking positions for target keywords, and click-through rate (CTR).